Abel Chapman: Adventures and expeditions

+Along with Walter Buck, he was involved in support for the establishment of the Coto Doñana nature reserve in southern Spain.
+This area helped save the Spanish Ibex.
 There are now 35,000 Ibex, thanks to hunting restrictions initiated by Chapman.
 He also co-authored two books with Buck about hunting and fishing at the site, Wild Spain in 1893 and Unexplored Spain in 1910.
-The land was later acquired by the Spanish and 65 square kilometres are still managed as a nature reserve.
+He wrote about his Spanish adventures again in The Big Game of Africa and Europe (1914).

 Retirement

-Chapman retired from the family firm in 1897, following its takeover by J W Cameron, and moved to Houxty in Northumberland, where he created his own little nature reserve.
+Chapman retired from the family firm in 1897, following its takeover by J W Cameron, and moved to Houxty which he purchased in 1898 in Northumberland, where he created his own little nature reserve.
 His smart country home was surrounded by small plantations, moorland and gardens, all designed to attract birds, animals and other naturalists in profusion.
 Campers at the first Baden-Powell holiday camp in 1908 visited Houxty while staying six miles away in Humshaugh.

 Chapman and Buck visited South Africa for the first time in 1899, to take part in big-game hunting.
-The trip, cut short by the Boer War, proved disappointing, as the Kruger area was over-hunted.
+The trip, cut short by the Boer War, proved disappointing, as the Transvaal border (now the Kruger area) was over-hunted.
 After returning to Britain, Chapman drew up plans to protect the Kruger site from further harm by creating a nature reserve.
 His proposals were sent to the International Convention for the Preservation of Wild Animals in London in 1900 and, shortly after, the Sabi Game Reserve was established.
 Over 2,500 square kilometres of land were set aside for the project, and former intelligence officer James Stevenson-Hamilton was appointed as the first warden.
 By 1903 the park was such a success that it was extended, and a second reserve – the Shingwedzi – was opened nearby later that year.
 Today, the Sabi Reserve, a core part of the Kruger National Park, is a tourist hot spot.

 Chapman was a member of the Society for the Preservation of the Wild Fauna of the Empire.
+In 1922 he was awarded an honorary degree by the University of Durham.
+In 1928 he wrote about his life in Retrospect.
 Chapman died at Houxty in January 1929.